 Published on August 22nd, 2013 | by Ruben1

-The history of Bodegas Lustau dates back to 1896, when it was founded by Don José Ruiz-Berdejo.
-He grew some vines in his own finca called Finca Nuestra Senora de la Esperanza, aged the wines for some time and then sold them to bigger houses that commercialized and exported the wines.
-This is what we call an almacenista, a storekeeper.
-Originally almacenistas simply wanted to age sherry for their own local store, afterwards they also became suppliers for larger shipping bodegas.
+The history of Bodegas Lustau dates back to 1896, when the early steps were taken by Don José Ruiz-Berdejo.
+He grew some vines in his own finca called Finca Nuestra Senora de la Esperanza and aged the wines for some time.
+At first this was merely for private consumption, but later he also sold them to bigger houses which commercialized and exported the wines.
+This is what we call an almacenista, a warehouse keeper.
+Originally almacenistas simply wanted to age sherry for local bars and shops (often their own), afterwards they also became suppliers for larger shipping bodegas.

 The Lustau company was sold in 1990 to Luis Caballero, a company famous for its Ponche Caballero liqueur, the most popular of its kind in Spain.
 The sale gave Bodegas Lustau a solid financial backbone and oxygen for further expansion.
-One of the latest achievements was the purchase of six bodega buildings that belonged to Domecq, when this house was split and sold to different buyers.
+One of the latest achievements was the purchase of six bodega buildings that belonged to Domecq (and MacKenzie before them), when this house was split and sold to different buyers.
 In 2001 and 2002, these 20.000 square metre buildings were restored and now house all of the Lustau wines.

-Since 2008, the company also owns some of the great Domecq brands as well as their related soleras: La Ina, Botaina, Rio Viejo Macarena and Viña 25 – 4,000 butts in all.
+Since 2008, The House of Lustau also owns some of the great Domecq brands as well as their related soleras: La Ina, Botaina, Rio Viejo Macarena and Viña 25 – 4,000 butts in all.

 Lustau now markets over 40 wines, which are found in 8 ranges and categories.
 Their releases are particularly well represented in foreign markets, especially in the US.

-- Lustau Almacenista: a selection of +/- 10 wines from small producers like José Luis González Obregón, Bodegas Vides, José de la Cuesta, Juan García Jarana and Manuel Cuevas Jurado.
+- Almacenista: a selection of +/- 10 wines from small producers like José Luis González Obregón, Bodegas Vides, José de la Cuesta, Juan García Jarana, Manuel Cuevas Jurado and Cayetano del Pino among others.

-- Lustau Especialidades: VORS Amontillado, Palo Cortado, Oloroso and PX, the Añada 1990 Oloroso Dulce, Añada 1997 Oloroso Abocado, the limited Pedro Ximénez Murillo and the unique Lustau East India Solera.
+- Especialidades: VORS Amontillado, Palo Cortado, Oloroso and PX, the Añada 1990 Oloroso Dulce, the limited Pedro Ximénez Murillo and the rather unique Lustau East India Solera.

 - Lustau 3 En Rama: a 2013 addition to the collection, with 3 biologically aged wines, from each of the three towns of the sherry triangle, all bottled en rama.
 A new edition is available each year in Spring.